 As of December 31, 2003, the projected benefit obligation was calculated assuming a discount rate of 6.25%, which is a 0.5% decline from the 6.75% discount rate assumed in 2002.
-The discount rate was determined by reviewing yields on high-quality bonds that receive one of the two highest ratings given by a recognized rating agency and the expected duration of pension obligation specific to the characteristics of our plan.
+The discount rate was determined by reviewing yields on high-quality bonds that receive one of the two highest ratings given by a recognized rating agency and the expected duration of pension obligations specific to the characteristics of our plan.

-Pension expense for 2004, including the benefit restoration plan, is estimated to be \$82 million based on an expected return on plan assets of 9.0% and a discount rate of 6.25% as of December 31, 2003.
+Pension expense for 2004, including the benefit restoration plan, is estimated to be \$85 million, including \$3 million of non-recurring early retirement expenses, based on an expected return on plan assets of 9.0% and a discount rate of 6.25% as of December 31, 2003.
 If the expected return assumption were lowered by 0.5% (from 9.0% to 8.5%), 2004 pension expense would increase by approximately \$6 million.
 Similarly, if the discount rate were lowered by 0.5% (from 6.25% to 5.75%), this assumption change would increase our projected benefit obligation, pension liabilities and 2004 pension expense by approximately \$121 million, \$111 million and \$10 million, respectively.
 In addition, the assumption change would result in an additional charge to comprehensive income during 2004 of \$72 million, net of tax.
+Included in estimated pension expense for 2004 is \$12 million related to Texas Genco's participants.